reframejs/reframe/readme.md

-Our starters enable you to develop with the same guidance and high development speed as classical frameworks while staying free.
+Our starters enable you to develop with the same guidance and high development speed as classical frameworks while keeping your freedom.

 &nbsp;

 :crystal_ball: **Future-Proof**

-In the Node.js ecosystem, big monoliths don't survive.
-Node.js is a rapidly evolving ecosystem while big monoliths have shown incapable of adopting new technologies.

 Instead of being a big monolith,
-Reframe is based on do-one-thing-do-it-well tools.
+Reframe is merely a collection of
+- Do-one-thing-do-it-well tools.
+- Starters.

-This fundamentally different approach enables Reframe to adopt the technologies of tomorrow and enables you to replace technologies as you scale.
+This fundamentally different approach enables
+- Reframe to adopt the technologies of tomorrow.
+- You to replace technologies as you scale.

-In short, Reframe has no lock-in.
+In short, Reframe is future-proof.
 We call our approach the [Zero-LOC framework](/zero-loc-framework.md).